TanStack/router/docs/framework/react/start/middleware.md

 ## Sending client context to the server

 **Client context is NOT sent to the server by default since this could end up unintentionally sending large payloads to the server.** If you need to send client context to the server, you must call the `next` function with a `sendContext` property and object to transmit any data to the server.
-Any properties passed to `sendContext` will be merged, serialized and sent to the server along with the input and will be available on the normal context object of any nested server middleware.
+Any properties passed to `sendContext` will be merged, serialized and sent to the server along with the data and will be available on the normal context object of any nested server middleware.

 ```tsx
 const requestLogger = createMiddleware()